Craft an Inspiring Personal Vision for Your Life RIGHT NOWby Scott Jeffrey

 Second, visualization is a skill.

 Visualization is also like a muscle.
-Many of us stopped exercising this muscle in childhood.
+Many of us stopped exercising this muscle during childhood.

 Now, it feels uncomfortable to try to visualize our future.
 We fear we’re not doing it right.